vfab/blackbelt-aks-hackfest/labs/day1-labs/01-setup-app-local.md

 1. **Jumpbox:** The apps and containers must be run on a Linux machine.
 An Ubuntu linux machine has been created for you in your Azure subscription.

+2. **Azure Cloud Shell:** The Azure Cloud Shell will be accessed by logging into the Azure Portal (http://portal.azure.com).

 > NOTE: The jumpbox is the most reliable option for completing the labs.
-If you have bash or ssh available on your machine, it is easiest to access the jump box via SSH.
-Otherwise, RDP is required.

-2. **Azure Cloud Shell:** The Azure Cloud Shell will be accessed by logging into the Azure Portal (http://portal.azure.com).
+Remoting into the jumpbox via RDP will work for all labs.
+If you cannot RDP to the jumpbox, then SSH is the next best option, _however some steps that require a GUI will not work._

-Labs 1 and 2 require the Jumpbox and work best with RDP.
-The subsequent can be done in Azure Cloud Shell, but be warned -- there are known issues with the docker daemon stopping, which will block your progress.
+_As a fallback_ you can also use Azure Cloud Shell, but be warned -- there are known issues in Cloud Shell with the docker daemon stopping, which will block your progress.

 ## Clone Lab Github Repo